 Kangaroo: the international and regional word

-26 January is Australia Day, a commemoration of the day in 1788 when Governor Arthur Phillip and his fleet of ships arrived in Australia, in the area that would become Sydney, in order to establish a convict colony.
+In 1788, Governor Arthur Phillip and his fleet of ships arrived in Australia, in the area that would become Sydney, in order to establish a convict colony.
 Governor Phillip had in his possession a list of Aboriginal words, provided to him by the botanist Joseph Banks (and called ‘the New Holland language’), which it was thought would help him to communicate with the indigenous people.
 One of the words on this list was kangaroo.

 This list had been compiled eighteen years earlier, in 1770, when Captain James Cook was exploring the east coast of Australia, and had Joseph Banks with him as his chief botanist.
 Their ship was damaged by coral, and was beached for some weeks for repairs, in the far north of what is now Queensland.
 During this time the Europeans had contact with the local Aboriginal people called the Guugu Yimidhirr, and for the first time saw a strange hopping creature, which the Guugu Yimidhirr called kangaroo.
 Cook and Banks took this word, along with skins of the animal, back to England with them.

 The artist George Stubbs, famous for his paintings of horses, was commissioned to produce a painting of the kangaroo, from the evidence of sketches made by artists on Cook’s ship and from the evidence of the skins.
 This painting was exhibited in 1773.
 Because of the unusual nature of this new animal, the word kangaroo very quickly became widely known.
 The English lexicographer Dr Samuel Johnson certainly knew it.
 His biographer, James Boswell, reports on a dinner in Scotland when Johnson introduced the topic of the kangaroo, and proceeded to imitate the creature: